• Skip to primary navigation

 Lentils are edible legumes and Masoor Daal is a Red Split Lentil.
 It is often used in quick recipes because it breaks down quicker than Chana or other Lentils.
 This is also the reason that it is used in many a soup recipe.

 The Red Lentil comes from whole masoor aka brown lentils.
 These lentils still have their husk on but once removed, reveal the split red lentil inside.
-We use whole masoor in Keema Masoor.
+We use whole masoor in recipes like Keema Masoor.

 Other Lentil recipes include Daal Gosht Chawal - a popular Indian recipe that is often made on special occasions, Chana Masala with Chicken and Green Moong Daal.